sanger/event_warehouse/README.md

    bundle exec rake db:reset
 ```

+### For Integration test from Unified Warehouse

-1. Load the specific set of seeds for integration tests:
+1. Only for unified warehouse, load the specific set of seeds for integration tests:

 ```
    RAILS_ENV=test bundle exec rails runner spec/data/integration/seed_for_unified_wh.rb